Charlestown Community Impact Fund

-Please put together your grant proposal in this order:
+Please put together your grant proposal that includes the following:

-- Your budget for the project (please fill out attached form)
+- Your budget for the project (please upload or attach)

 After you complete your project — or at the request of the City — you will need to also complete a grant reporting form.
 This form helps us track your progress or review your plans and decisions at the end of a project.

 Before you can receive funds, you’ll need to sign the City of Boston’s grant agreement form.

 The fund was created as a condition of the Massachusetts Gaming Commission’s approval for Wynn Resorts to run a casino in Everett.
 Wynn made a $1 million payment to the fund in 2016.
 Emme Handy, the chief financial officer and collector-treasurer of the City of Boston, administers the fund.

 After the casino opened, Wynn started making a $2 million payment to the fund each year.
 At that point, we expanded the fund to help address the effects of the casino’s opening.
 This included the impact on: